phorgue/porousMultiphaseFoam/docs/porousScalarTransportFoam.rst

 Description
 -----------

-Solves the transport equation for a passive scalar in porous media with dispersion coefficient model.
+Solves the transport equation for a passive scalar in porous media with dispersion and retard coefficient model.

+Multiple time-dependent injection source points can be specificied using the keyword *sourceEventFileTracer* in **constant/transportProperties** (see :ref:`sourceEventFile`).

 The transport is implicitly solved using a pre-computed flux **phi** or velocity **U** and optional water content **theta** or saturation **S**

+Time step is managed using an estimation of the time truncation error of the scalar variation.

 Configuration files
 -------------------